container based virtualization

 The underlying control plan network impacts the stability of VXLAN and the applications running within it.
 For example, if the underlying IP network cannot converge quickly enough, VLXAN packets may be dropped, and an application cache timeout may be triggered.

-The rate of change in the underlying network has a significant impact on the stability of the tunnels, yet the rate and change of the tunnels do not affect the underlying control plane.
+The rate of change in the underlying network significantly impacts the stability of the tunnels, yet the rate and change of the tunnels do not affect the underlying control plane.
 This is similar to how the strength of an MPLS / VPN overlay is affected by the core’s IGP.

 VXLAN Points